Here's Our Rundown of Mother of the Groom Duties

 In the past, the bride's mother has taken on most of the prewedding responsibilities, while the groom's family assumed more of a backseat.
-These days, both moms take on significant roles in the planning process, especially if the two families are sharing the financial burden.
-No matter what the case, here's what's typically expected of the mother of the groom.
+These days, both moms take on significant roles in the planning process, especially if the two families are splitting wedding finances.
+No matter the case, here's what's typically expected of the mother of the groom.

-- Consult your mom on her wedding day outfit.
-(She should shop for her own about four to six months before the wedding.)
+She should consult your mom on her wedding day outfit to make sure there's no clashing.
+She should start shopping for her own outfit about four to six months before the wedding.

 Plan and host the rehearsal dinner.

 Traditionally speaking, the mother of the groom is responsible for planning and hosting the rehearsal dinner with the grooms' father (typically) the night before the wedding.
 She should start planning it out around six months in advance.

 Be on deck during the wedding.

 If you're planning on having a receiving line, the mother of the groom (along with the father of the groom) should stand in it after the couple.
 If there's a parents' table, they should be seated there too.
 Lastly—and this one probably goes without saying—she should be there to dance with her son during the mother-son dance.

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision just for you.